TEWatson/Upwards-Planarity/README.md

-# Upwards-Planarity
+# Upwards Planar Graph Embedding (UPGE)
-Upwards Planar Embedding with the OGDF C++ Library
+UPGE uses the OGDF (Open Graph Drawing Framework) C++ library to embed input graphs as upward-planar graphs.
+The command line interface uses ‘.off’ files as input, and outputs the embedding as an ‘.svg’ drawing.

 # License
 Refer back to the licenses for: